TomasBoda/library-management-system/docs/documentation.md

     }
 }
 ```

-The main `App` components utilizes the `StateManager` by reading the user input and with each new input, it moves onto the next state in the `StateManager`.
+The main `App` component utilizes the `StateManager` by reading the user input and with each new input, it moves onto the next state in the `StateManager`.
 ```java
 public class App {